-The amount of the impairment loss is recognised in the consolidated profit or loss and other comprehensive income.
-When a receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
+The amount of the expected credit loss is recognised in the consolidated profit or loss and other comprehensive income.
+When a receivable for which an allowance for expected credit losses had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
 Subsequent recoveries of amounts previously written off are credited against other expenses in the profit or loss.

-(j) Investments and Other Financial Assets
+(i) Investments and Other Financial Asset